PaTara43/robonomics-wiki/docs/gaka-chu.md

 echo “source ~/catkin_ws/devel/setup.bash” >> ~/.bashrc
 source ~/.bashrc
 ```
-Up to now. you should be able to launch the scripts.
-If something goes wrong, try some [troubleshooting](https://github.com/airalab/robot_painter/issues)
+Up to now you should be able to launch the scripts.
+If something goes wrong, try some [troubleshooting](https://github.com/airalab/robot_painter/issues).

 ## Filling in constants
 First of all, the robot needs to know canvas location and orientation as well as the paint tin position.
 All of this is specified in `fake_painter_enviroment_tf/src/tf_broadcaster.cpp`.
 Let's take a look into it.